-in the vent side of the regulator diaphragm.
-If required, the upper diaphragm case (4) may be rotated by removing the upper-to-lower case flange screws (10) and rotating the upper diaphragm case to the desired position.
-Reinstall the diaphragm flange screws and tighten to hold the diaphragm case in position, ensuring proper seal and no leaks.
+animals, bees, insects, etc. to prevent vent blockage and minimize the chances for foreign material from collecting in the vent side of the regulator diaphragm.
+If required, the upper diaphragm case may be rotated by removing the upper-to-lower case flange screws and rotating the upper diaphragm case to the desired position.
+Reinstall the diaphragm flange screws and tighten to hold the diaphragm case in position and reseal, ensuring proper seal and verifying no leaks by using a soap and water solution or other utility-approved method.

-- 5. Turn the gas on very slowly. - 6.
-If installing model 143-80-6 Low Pressure Cutoff (LPCO), remove cap (1) and pull up pin located inside spring housing to deactivate LPCO device and initiate flow through the regulator. - 7.
-Make certain that all connections are tight.
-Ensure proper seal and verify no leaks by using a soap and water solution or other utility-approved method. - If needed, adjust outlet pressure (set point) by removing cap (1) and turning adjustment spring button (2).
+- Make certain that all connections are tight, ensure proper seal and verify no leaks by using a soap and water or other utility-approved method. - 6.
+Turn the gas on very slowly. - 7.
+If necessary, adjust outlet pressure (set point) by removing cap (1) and turning adjustment spring button (2).
 Turn clockwise to increase and counter-clockwise to decrease outlet pressure.
 Only adjust when gas is flowing through regulator.
 Be sure to reinstall cap.